learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 ## Creating a Migration Environment

-To create a migration environment, create a folder labeled CH12 and `cd` into that directory.
+To create a migration environment, create a directory `CH12` and `cd` into that directory.
 Next, run `alembic init migrations` command to create a migration environment in the `migrations/` directory.
-This process creates a migration environment as well as an `alembic.ini` file with configuration options for our environment.
-If you run `tree` in our directory now, you should see this
+This process creates our migration environment as well as an `alembic.ini` file with configuration options for the environment.
+If you run `tree` in our directory now, you should see this structure:
-structure:

 ```console
 .